Jobo FAQThis FAQ page will discuss the various options in choosing a manual Jobo processor.

-Except for the ATL1000, all other Autolabs are fully user-programmable and have various levels of automation.
-But they all share the three main automatic features that make them fully automatic: automatic agitation, automatic temp control, and automatic timed fill/drain of chemistry to the processing tank and rinse.
+Except for the ATL1000, all other AutoLabs are fully user-programmable and have various levels of automation.
+However, they all (ATL1000 included) share the three main automatic features that make them fully automatic: automatic agitation, automatic temp control and automatic timed fill/drain of chemistry to the processing tank and rinse.

-All share the same main features: automatic agitation and automatic temp control.
+All AutoLabs and manual processors share the same main features: automatic agitation and automatic temp control.

 The maximum motor load capacity suggested by Jobo for the small machines is 600ml, whereas the large machines can handle up to 1,500ml.

 Expert drums cannot be used on CPE2/CPE2+ machines.